Douglas Carswell: Third parliamentary term (2015–17)

-At the 2015 United Kingdom general election, Carswell won the seat of Clacton with a majority of 3,437 – down from a majority of 12,404 in the 2014 by-election.
+At the 2015 general election, Carswell won the seat of Clacton with a majority of 3,437 – down from a majority of 12,404 in the 2014 by-election.
 Carswell won UKIP's only seat in the general election.

 Carswell is a Eurosceptic, and supported Vote Leave – advocating leaving the EU – during the EU referendum in June 2016.

 In March 2017, Carswell quit UKIP to become an independent MP for Clacton, leaving UKIP with no MPs in Parliament.
-On quitting the party he said, "Now we can be certain that that [Brexit] is going to happen, I have decided that I will be leaving Ukip."
+On quitting the party he said, "Now we can be certain that that [Brexit] is going to happen, I have decided that I will be leaving UKIP."

-On 20 April 2017, following the announcement two days earlier by Prime Minister Theresa May of a snap UK general election, Carswell confirmed he would not be a candidate in the June election.
+On 20 April 2017, following the announcement two days earlier by Prime Minister Theresa May of a snap general election, Carswell confirmed he would not be a candidate in the June election.

 His relationship with then-UKIP party leader Nigel Farage was full of "animosity" and "tension"; on several occasions he called for Farage to step down as party leader.
 Farage called Carswell "irrelevant" in response to them supporting different campaigns to leave the European Union in the 2016 referendum.
 In response to Carswell calling for the party leader's resignation, Farage said that Carswell should "put up or shut up", further saying that "either he's going to have to accept that [UKIP is unified] or do something different".

-After Farage's resignation as UKIP leader following the EU referendum, Carswell tweeted a "sunshades smiley emoji", which some parts of the media described as showing the "uneasy relationship" between the two men, Carswell later said to the BBC that "I tweet smiley faces all the time, I'm very optimistic".
+Following Farage's resignation as UKIP leader following the EU referendum, Carswell tweeted a "sunshades smiley emoji", which some parts of the media described as showing the "uneasy relationship" between the two men, Carswell later said to the BBC that "I tweet smiley faces all the time, I'm very optimistic".
 He also said that while Farage had "played a role" in the referendum, the resignation was "a huge opportunity" for the party.
 This happened a week after Farage suggested that Carswell could be kicked out of the party, saying that "We find somebody inside our party who doesn't agree with anything the party stands for, it's a very odd state of affairs".

 Parliamentary expenses scandal

 After being elected in 2005, Carswell originally designated a £1 million flat in London as his second home, and claimed over £21,000 for food, rent and furniture.
-In 2007 he began renting a house in Thorpe-le-Soken in Essex, which he designated his second home, and again paid a deposit and for furniture, including a £655 love seat, from his expenses (see Flipping § Second home flipping).
+In 2007 he began renting a house in Thorpe-le-Soken in Essex, which he designated his second home, and again paid a deposit and for furniture, including a £655 loveseat, from his expenses (see Flipping § Second home flipping).
 Between 2007 and 2009 he claimed £32,000 in expenses for the house, commenting "I believe this is entirely justified".
 Following an investigation of the expenses of all MPs, he was ordered to repay £2,159 in expenses.